How to write a cover letter

 - Be professional, warm and friendly.

 - Make the letter interesting to read, but short and to the point.
+Do not repeat everything you say in your CV.

 - Be enthusiastic and assertive but not pushy.
 Do not beg for a position.

-- Use simple, natural language, avoiding cliches and expressions like 'aforementioned'.
+- Use simple, natural language, avoiding clichés and expressions like "aforementioned".

-- Don't use words that weaken your message or give the impression that you lack confidence – for example, 'fairly experienced' or 'some knowledge'.
+- Don't use words that weaken your message or give the impression that you lack confidence – for example, "fairly experienced" or "some knowledge".

-- Do not start every sentence or paragraph with I.
+- Do not start every sentence or paragraph with "I".

 How to present your cover letter